 As much as we all love being able to listen to our favorite music at any time, music is distracting.
 While it may seem like a mundane issue, there is no doubt that it has huge implications, especially when you’re trying to study or work on a project.
 In-ear headphones are great because they generally reduce the amount of background noise you can hear, meaning that you can focus on the music you’re listening to.
 If you struggle to concentrate on what you’re doing, in-ear headphones can help you to do that more easily.

-Let’s face it, when it comes to music, speaker sound is just not good enough.
-Nothing sounds quite the same as a high-quality pair of in-ear headphones.
+Let’s face it, when it comes to music, it is all about the device that can provide quality music, be it a speaker or a headphone.
+While some feel that speaker sound is just not good enough, others might feel the same for headphones.
+Some would say that nothing sounds quite the same as a high-quality pair of in-ear headphones.
 No matter how great your sound system is, you’re always going to miss out on that extra special experience when you listen to headphones, and that’s why some people always prefer using them.

 If you are looking for a new pair of headphones, you will soon have your choice of wireless and wired options.
 But, one thing is clear.
 There is no “best” type of headphones.
 Over-ear headphones offer the best sound quality, while in-ear headphones are designed to isolate background noise and make you feel like you are in the middle of the music.